 Today’s financial companies track millions of pieces of trade-related data.
 This information is often highly relevant to the customer experience, and it may provide insight into how operations can be improved.
 Despite the potential usefulness of this data, many firms struggle to utilize the trade-related information they gather in a way that can improve operations.
 Industry experts suggest that companies should be proactive in using the trade-related data they collect as a tool to facilitate improvements within the company.
 However, with the struggles many financial firms still face in managing operational data effectively, recommendations such as these may be more easily said than done.

 The financial industry is one of the most highly-regulated economic activities in the world.
-Banks and investment companies are required to track and maintain huge amounts of data as a matter of law, but many financial firms have fallen behind when it comes to implementing data collection practices that make good use of this information.
+Banks and investment companies are required to track and do data management of huge amounts of data as a matter of law, but many financial firms have fallen behind when it comes to implementing data collection practices that make good use of this information.